Wilkes University offers a variety of financial aid options to help you make your Wilkes education affordable.

 This program, funded by the Commonwealth of Pennsylvania and administered by PHEAA, places students in career-related or community-enrichment positions with public- and private-sector employers.
 You must be a Pennsylvania resident with demonstrated financial need to participate in the State Work-Study Program.

 Wilkes University participates in the Federal Direct Loan Program.
 Direct loans are low-interest loans awarded to you and your parents to help cover the costs of a college education.
-The lender is the U.S. Department of Education, but your loan servicer and primary contact may be a private business.
+The lender is the U.S. Department of Education, but your loan servicer and primary contact may be a private company.